About MMM

 MMM also participates in several associations and groups such as Digital DisciplesWIP Connector, the Mobile Ministry Forum, the Visual Story Network, GCIA, ICCM, and many others.
 Our goals with these associations is to present a voice that’s knowledgeable of the technological, media, and spiritual dimensions of mobile and web technologies while also enabling individuals and groups to move forward with mobile activities.

 Connect with us via Twitter.
-Or follow us using RSS, Email, Mobile Website, our Nokia/Symbian App, or our Android (AppGeyser) app.
+Or follow us using RSS, Email, Mobile Website, or ePub, or Mobi ebook.

 The content on this site is freely available.
-You can use services such as AddThis or Evernote to copy content to your archives.
+You can use services such as AddThis, Evernote, or Pinterest to copy content to your archives.
 We do ask that you give appropriate attribution when utilizing content that is unique to this site.

 Where is MMM Located

 Mobile Ministry Magazine (MMM) is not specifically based in a city (being web-based).
-However, many of its operations begin in and around the Charlotte, North Carolina region.
+However, many of its operations begin in and around the USA East Coast region.
 Due to the nature of mobile, activity with MMM occurs regularly in areas throughout North Carolina, Virginia, Pennsylvania, and California.
 Location isn’t a limitation to mobile, but an enablement to our message about it.

 The technologies and topics that MMM speaks/trains/consults on include: mobile marketing, mobile communities, mobile website development, discipleship and education, media engagement using mobile devices, organizing and interpreting data using SharePoint/knowledge management services, and use of open source tools and methods which might include mobile devices in various settings.

-Contact us if you would like to engage our services for your specific organization.
+Contact us if you would like to more specifically utilize this knowledge for your organization or initiative.

 Relevance